How We Develop & Maintain Stock Seed Quality

 Within our snap pea seed crops, every once in a while a mutant plant will make an appearance.
 It's not a snap pea, but it might be more like a snow pea or a shell pea.
 We in the seed industry call this mutant an "off-type."

-In seed stock production, this could pose a serious problem if we didn't get rid of the off-types.
+In seed stock production, it could become a serious problem if we didn't get rid of the off-types.
 These naturally occurring off-types are uncommon — but can create significant problems over time.
 Why?

-The reason is that these off-type plants tend to produce more seeds than the normal snap peas .
-So, over time, if the off-type plants are not promptly removed from the seed crop the percentage of off-type plants will increase and become a problem for the gardener or grower.
+The reason is that these off-type plants tend to produce more seeds than the normal snap peas.
+If the off-type plants are not promptly removed from the seed crop itself, over time, the percentage of off-type plants from the resultant seed lots will increase and become noticeable to the individual gardener or grower who plants them.
 What to do?

 We put a lot of effort and work into growing the very best snap pea seeds, and are pleased with the results.
 We hope you are, too.
 Seed lots of peas will always have a few off-types, but not enough to cause economic loss.
 When you go to harvest and market peas, you'll find you get more of what you expect with seed from Johnny's.